Blog posts tagged flightdata

 These data aren’t necessarily interesting in the moment.
 These data become interesting over time when there are a lot of them to corral in to unexpected patterns and the proverbial shape of the elephant.
 Their value comes from being able to look back and see things the then-present never imagined.
 The challenge when you want to look back at past data is often that no one thought it worthwhile to collect at the time or to give a safe and patient home where the future might find it in the…well, future.

 This is a blog post by aaron cope.
-It was published on January 24, 2020 and tagged sfo, opendata, flightdata and whosonfirst.
+It was published on January 24, 2020 and tagged sfo, opendata, flightdata, whosonfirst, airplanes, airlines and airports.

 Harvey Milk Plane Has a Permalink – Updated flight data at SFO Museum